PREREQUISITES - MUST READ:

 I. INSTALLING WEB PORTAL:

-Have you installed Report Runner Batch and Report Runner Event Server on the same yet?
+Have you installed Report Runner Batch and Report Runner Event Server on the same machine yet?
 If not, go back to PREREQUISITES.

 Important!
 If you are a network administrator installing Web Portal for someone else in your company who will be administrating it, it is HIGHLY recommended they sit with you while you install the application.
 There are NUMEROUS directories that the Web Portal administrator needs to know about and USE.
 These directories must be written down so the Web Portal administrator knows where to find them later.